 The back room of the Coopers Bar – yes, the Beergarden – is generally open to anyone – but this year for the first time we’ve got a couple of special events for which you’ll to register.
 Check them out and check in at the bar – but the rest of the time, enjoy the leafy glade that seems to make the beer so much tastier.

 From yoga to folkloric dance through to cultural dance parties every night, the Dancehall is the place to go to get physical – let’s hear your body talk.
 Listen with your feet and hear other languages translated into a myriad of dance possibilities through workshops, performances and concerts.
 Indonesian, Hip Hop, Balkan, Ritual Dance, English Vintage Dance, Salsa and a variety of Indian dance workshops will prepare you for dance events that offer a dance/show experience guaranteed to have you swing, saunter, samba and salsa your way through your six days.

 Sculpt the earth into pots, cups, or decorative pieces that are yours to keep in wheel thrown pottery workshops.

-Nearly 50 years on from John and Yoko Lennon’s ground-breaking Montreal Bed-In for Peace, it’s time to raise the banner for peace once more.
-Carrying on the work of late, great Brisbane rock writer Ritchie Yorke, John and Yoko’s confidant and peace envoy for their War is Over Campaign, Embedding Peace want to reach a new generation of peace activists and give them the encouragement and tools to really Give Peace A Chance.
+Celebrating 50 years on from John and Yoko Lennon’s ground-breaking Montreal Bed-In for Peace, it’s time to raise the message of collective consciousness, standing together: “people power”.
+Carrying on the work of late, great Brisbane rock writer Ritchie Yorke – John and Yoko’s confidant and peace envoy for their War is Over Campaign 1970.
+Embedding Peace want to reach a new generation of peace activists and give them the encouragement and tools to build a better future and really Give Peace A Chance.

 When we need lots of space and lots of air, we head outside in the Children’s Festival!